ozanserifoglu/ds_template/README.md

 ├── configs             <- config files for logging or other setups │
 ├── data
 │   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   ├── raw            <- The original, immutable data dump.
-│   └── sample         <- Sample data for tests and demos.
-│
+Will not be pushed, should be local │   ├── interim        <- Intermediate data that has been transformed.
+Will not be pushed, should be local │   ├── processed      <- The final, canonical data sets for modeling.
+Will not be pushed, should be local │   ├── raw            <- The original, immutable data dump.
+Will not be pushed, should be local │   └── sample         <- Sample data for tests and demos.
+Should be pushed for easy access │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │